vefunder/protocol-research-review/articles/spiraldao/Spiral_DAO.md

 Spiral Dao confirmed that all findings had been addressed.
 Some changes and additions (e.g., the `SpiralRedeem` contract) appear to have been made after the audit.
 Smart contract vulnerabilities pose risks for Spiral DAO, especially since it is unclear which contracts were changed post-audit.

 To counter potential threats, the project offers a bug bounty program with rewards up to $250k or 15% of the affected funds for critical findings.
-Furthermore, Spiral DAO has recently voted to launch a bounty program with [Hats.finance](https://hats.finance/) with the goal to incentivize responsible vulnerability disclosure for Spiral DAO.
+Furthermore, Spiral DAO has recently voted to launch a bounty program with [Hats.finance](https://hats.finance/) to incentivize responsible vulnerability disclosure for Spiral DAO.
 As per the [Snapshot vote](https://snapshot.org/#/spiralgov.eth/proposal/0x9852988e836c847d1bf52e303712411a0230af0c900d866f1ce6c93a2dfaa743), the protocol treasury sent 30K SPR, currently valued ~$77k at this [tx](https://etherscan.io/tx/0x5a0d24d172e5e6aa00c848fb7270e8fc22f53e5f35889466d73e1043d4a5a6d1).

 ### Potential Bank Run and Redeem limitations

 While Spiral DAO has implemented a backstop mechanism for redemption, there remains a risk of COIL becoming illiquid.
-The USDC balance in the SpiralRedeem contract is overseen by the treasury multi-sig.
-The majority of the treasury's assets are liquid, with the exception of approximately $50k in locked SDT.
+The treasury multi-sig oversees the USDC balance in the SpiralRedeem contract.
+Most of the Treasury's assets are liquid, except approximately $50k in locked SDT.
 Although COIL's market cap could decline below the Treasury's value, the redemption smart contract serves as a safeguard by ensuring the drop does not exceed 10% of the total.

 However, there are certain limitations to the redemption mechanism that should be taken into consideration.
 First, if a large number of users choose to redeem their COIL tokens simultaneously, the USDC reserve in the SpiralRedeem contract could be depleted, resulting in reduced exit liquidity for remaining users.
-This scenario could potentially trigger a bank run-like event, where users rush to redeem their tokens before the reserve is exhausted.
+This scenario could trigger a bank run-like event, where users rush to redeem their tokens before the reserve is exhausted.

 Second, the redemption penalty rate, which can range from 0 to 100%, is controlled by a team-owned [EOA](https://etherscan.io/address/0x6E2e85Ee5bB7b4a85e904F1e0eD5b9C7b08e5384).
 While this flexibility allows the protocol to adapt to varying market conditions, it also introduces uncertainty for users regarding the actual redemption rate they will receive upon exit.

-To mitigate these risks, it is essential for Spiral DAO to maintain a sufficiently sized USDC reserve in the SpiralRedeem contract, as well as implement clear guidelines on how the redemption penalty rate will be determined and adjusted.
-Ideally, the EOA owner should be replaced with the 4-of-7 protocol multi-sig for greater user assurances.
+To mitigate these risks, Spiral DAO needs to maintain a sufficiently sized USDC reserve in the SpiralRedeem contract and implement clear guidelines on how the redemption penalty rate will be determined and adjusted.
+Ideally, the EOA owner should be replaced with the 4-of-7 protocol multi-sig for greater user assurance.

 ![](https://i.imgur.com/Bp3vXM3.png)